Fanatics Sportsbook Promo Delivers Up to $2,000 FanCash for NFL Conference Championships

 - Minimum $10 deposit required to activate the bonus.

-- Daily wagers must be $1 minimum with odds -500 or longer.
+- Daily qualifying wagers must be at least $1 with odds -500 or longer.

 - FanCash expires seven days after issuance at 11:59 PM ET.